pensjonatus/pensjonatus/src/content/posts/raped.md

 ---
-title: "Raped"
+title: 'Raped'
-date: "2015-12-07"
+date: '2015-12-07'
 categories:
-  - "flash-fiction"
+  - 'flash-fiction'
 ---

 She was nice to me and her hair smelled like bubblegum.
 But she gave me a lot of attention and I do not react well to that, so I left her and mingled with other people.

 An hour later she came back and she was slightly drunk.